manrajgrover/Github-Summary/README.md

-# Github-Android
+# Github-Summary
-Android App for knowing more about a Github user
+App for knowing more about a Github user(Complete with Android App)